Human: Habitat and population

 By using advanced tools and clothing, humans have been able to extend their tolerance to a wide variety of temperatures, humidities, and altitudes.
-As a result, humans are a cosmopolitan species found in almost all regions of the world, including tropical rainforest, arid desert, extremely cold arctic regions, and heavily polluted cities; in comparison, most other species are confined to a few geographical areas by their limited adaptability.
+As a result, humans are a cosmopolitan species found in almost all regions of the world, including tropical rainforests, arid deserts, extremely cold Arctic regions, and heavily polluted cities; in comparison, most other species are confined to a few geographical areas by their limited adaptability.
 The human population is not, however, uniformly distributed on the Earth's surface, because the population density varies from one region to another, and large stretches of surface are almost completely uninhabited, like Antarctica and vast swathes of the ocean.
 Most humans (61%) live in Asia; the remainder live in the Americas (14%), Africa (14%), Europe (11%), and Oceania (0.5%).

-Humans and their domesticated animals represent 96% of all mammalian biomass on earth, whereas all wild mammals represent only 4%.
+Humans and their domesticated animals represent 96% of all mammalian biomass on Earth, whereas all wild mammals represent only 4%.

 Estimates of the population at the time agriculture emerged in around 10,000 BC have ranged between 1 million and 15 million.
 Around 50–60 million people lived in the combined eastern and western Roman Empire in the 4th century AD.
 Bubonic plagues, first recorded in the 6th century AD, reduced the population by 50%, with the Black Death killing 75–200 million people in Eurasia and North Africa alone.
-Human population is believed to have reached one billion in 1800.
-It has since then increased exponentially, reaching two billion in 1930 and three billion in 1960, four in 1975, five in 1987 and six billion in 1999.
-It passed seven billion in 2011 and passed eight billion in November 2022.
-It took over two million years of human prehistory and history for the human population to reach one billion and only 207 years more to grow to 7 billion.
+The human population is believed to have reached one billion in 1800.
+It has since then increased exponentially, reaching two billion in 1930 and three billion in 1960, four in 1975, five in 1987, and six billion in 1999.
+It passed seven billion in 2011 and passed eight billion in 2022.
+It took over two million years of human prehistory and history for the human population to reach one billion, and only 207 years more to grow to 7 billion.
 The combined biomass of the carbon of all the humans on Earth in 2018 was estimated at 60 million tons, about 10 times larger than that of all non-domesticated mammals.

 In 2018, 4.2 billion humans (55%) lived in urban areas, up from 751 million in 1950.
-The most urbanized regions are Northern America (82%), Latin America (81%), Europe (74%) and Oceania (68%), with Africa and Asia having nearly 90% of the world's 3.4 billion rural population.
-Problems for humans living in cities include various forms of pollution and crime, especially in inner city and suburban slums.
+The most urbanized regions are Northern America (82%), Latin America (81%), Europe (74%), and Oceania (68%), with Africa and Asia having nearly 90% of the world's 3.4 billion rural population.
+Problems for humans living in cities include various forms of pollution and crime, especially in inner-city and suburban slums.